ConnorBaker/C_VEC/README.md

 ## General notes on C_VEC

-+ These are not super performant -- this is an exercise in seeing what I can do with macros
++ These are not performance-oriented implementations -- this is an exercise in seeing what I can do with macros
 + I haven't created unit tests and debugging a macro is a notoriously difficult task -- there *are almost certainly* bugs
 + Though the functions make look cool, and I've certainly borrowed inspiration from Haskell in terms of naming, make no mistake: these are C macros.
-We don't have any of the niceties that higher-level languages provide.
-There's no possibility of composition as this is currently written (e.g. `VEC(VEC(int))` does NOT do what you think it does... unless your guess was "it doesn't compile because VEC_VEC_int isn't defined", in which case you should help me implement it).
+We don't have any of the niceties that higher-level languages provide .
+There's no possibility of composition as this is currently written (e.g.
+`VEC(VEC(int))` does NOT do what you think it does... unless your guess was "it does nott compile because VEC_VEC_int isn't defined", in which case you should help me implement it).

 ## Currently supported operations

 + `VEC(T)* NEW_VEC(T)(int length)`
-  + Returns a pointer to a `VEC` struct, where `v->dat` is a reference to a `calloc`'d array of type `T` and length `length`.
+  + Returns a pointer to a `VEC` structure, where `v->dat` is a reference to a `calloc`'d array of type `T` and length `length`.
 Since I use `calloc`, the elements of `v->dat` are initially zero.
 + `void DEL_VEC(T)(VEC(T) *v)`
   + Releases the memory held by `v`.
 + `void FOR_EACH(T)(VEC(T) *v, void (f)(T *))`